 All Our Happy Days Are Stupid

-Suburban Beast is proud to announce that All Our Happy Days Are Stupid, by internationally celebrated Canadian writer Sheila Heti, will be presented by McSweeney's at The Kitchen in New York City, from February 16 - 28, 2015.
+Suburban Beast is proud to announce that All Our Happy Days Are Stupid, by internationally celebrated Canadian writer Sheila Heti, will be presented at Harbourfront Centre's World Stage February 11-14, 2015 and by McSweeney's and Warby Parker at The Kitchen in New York City, from February 19 - 28, 2015.

 The premiere production in Toronto ran from October 24 - November 3 at Videofag.
 The production was nominated for 4 Dora Mavor Moore Awards in the Independent Theatre Division: Outstanding Production, Outstanding New Play (Sheila Heti), Outstanding Ensemble, and Outstanding Scenic Design (Rae Powell).

 ALL OUR HAPPY DAYS ARE STUPID

 Written by Sheila Heti, with songs by Dan Bejar